silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

   option to determine where templates reside within assets.
 It might be useful to have some notation that can be used in CSS and SS files that indicate that an image is in the template, and automatically translate the path.
+* Actions other than index cannot currently be edited within the CMS view.